SWAA: Sliding Window Attention Adaptation for Efficient and Quality Preserving Long Context Processing: Conclusion

 \section{Conclusion}

-In this work, we validate the feasibility of adapting full-attention pretrained LLMs to Sliding Window Attention (SWA) for better efficiency, offering a cost-effective alternative, SWAA, that avoids training sparse-attention models from scratch.
+In this work, we validate the feasibility of adapting full attention pretrained LLMs to Sliding Window Attention (SWA) for better efficiency, offering a cost effective alternative, SWAA, that avoids training sparse attention models from scratch.
 By systematically deconstructing the adaptation process, we identify that the catastrophic degradation observed in naive implementations can be effectively mitigated through synergistic combinations of auxiliary methods.
-Our extensive experiments across Qwen and Llama families demonstrate that while trade-offs between computational overhead and model performance are inevitable, optimized configurations can achieve excellent performance-efficiency balance to effectively accelerate LLM inference.
+Our extensive experiments across Qwen and Llama families demonstrate that while trade offs between computational overhead and model performance are inevitable, optimized configurations can achieve excellent performance efficiency balance to effectively accelerate LLM inference.